alexvcasillas/cratebox-react/README.md

 The `state` property is nothing less than the model of the store itself with its latests values.

-The `dispatch` property is a function that you'll have to call whenever you want to update the model and, unlike the previous version of the dispatch from the _functional children component_ or the _higher order component_, you won't need to tell the function which store you'd be making changes to, because that's already declared when using the `useStore` hook.
+The `dispatch` property is a function that you'll have to call whenever you want to update the model and, unlike the previous version of the dispatch from the _functional children component_ or the _higher order component_, you won't need to tell the function which store you'd be making changes to, because that's already declared when using the `useStore` hook so you'd only need to pass the model values.

 ```jsx
 import React, { useEffect } from 'react';